AyeCode/geodirectory/readme.txt

 = Can users add and edit their listings via the front end? =

-Absolutely yes, Users can submit their listings from the front end of your business directory and also edit them unlimited times.
+Absolutely yes, Users can submit their listings from the front end of your website and edit them unlimited times.

 = Which theme is compatible with GeoDirectory? =